NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 By Laila Kearney

-Two Israeli officials told Reuters on Monday that Israel wanted to hurt the Iranian-backed Lebanese group Hezbollah, which the country blames for the Saturday attack that killed 12 children and teenagers, without sparking a region-wide conflict.
+Two Israeli officials told Reuters on Monday that Israel wanted to hurt the Iranian-backed Lebanese group Hezbollah, which the country blames for the Saturday attack that killed 12 children and teenagers, without sparking a broader conflict.

 Israel vowed retaliation in Lebanon against Iran-backed Hezbollah, which denied responsibility for the attack.
 Israeli jets hit targets in southern Lebanon on Sunday.